DimitriCapetz/dhcpv6-pd-route-sync/README.md

-# EOS SDK Route Update
+# DHCPv6 Prefix Delegation Route Sync

 This EOS SDK Agent is used to add a kernel static route for specified destination hosts with a specific MTU value.
 When a route update occurs on the switch for any of the routes, this agent will evaluate the route for the configured destinations and update any kernel static routes.